jbtippelt/ActiveMQ-Spring-Test/README.md

 For production usage see https://hub.docker.com/r/webcenter/activemq/#quick-start to configure ActiveMQ.

 Run the Producer- and the Consumer-Project.

 Go to http://localhost:8081/produce/YourName.
-In the Consumer-Project Terminal you will see the received data.
+In the Consumer-Project Console you will see the received data.